PleasureFoogle/Bookshop-Application/README.md

 # myapplication
-bookshop application
-An application for storing information about books, authors and bookshops.
+This bookshop application is for storing information about books, authors and bookshops.